 Valley Forge National Historical Park Initiates the Fifth Year of White-tailed Deer Management

-The current phase of the plan (sharpshooting, plus capture and euthanasia if necessary), will achieve and maintain an initial deer density goal of 31 to 35 deer per square mile, in contrast to the 2009 density of 241 deer per square mile.
-Subsequently, the park will maintain the park deer population level though reproductive control, once an acceptable agent becomes available.
+The current phase of the plan (sharpshooting, plus capture and euthanasia if necessary), will maintain deer density at the initial goal of 31 to 35 deer per square mile, in contrast to the 2009 density of 241 deer per square mile.
+Lethal removal activities will continue to keep the population within this initial target density range until and unless forest monitoring indicates the range should be adjusted.
+The park plans to maintain the park deer population level though reproductive control, once an acceptable agent becomes available.

 Additional safety measures include conducting population reduction actions when the park is closed, establishing safety zones, using bait to attract deer to safe removal locations, conducting shooting actions from an elevated position, and using specialized, non-lead ammunition that is safe for use in urban areas and the environment.
 NPS closely coordinates all activities associated with implementation of the plan with township and state law enforcement officials and with the Pennsylvania Game Commission.

 For additional information please contact us at Valley Forge NHP, 1400 North Outer Line Drive, King of Prussia, Pennsylvania 19406 or e-mail us at email@example.com